Molly Sullivan French

 Molly Sullivan French (born August 27, 1979) is an American team reporter who currently works for the Philadelphia Eagles.
-She previously worked for NBC Sports Philadelphia where she was the courtside reporter for the Philadelphia 76ers for six years.
+She previously worked for NBC Sports Philadelphia, where she was the courtside reporter for the Philadelphia 76ers for six years.

 Early life and education

-French is a Las Vegas native and graduate of The University of North Carolina at Chapel Hill.
-A former nationally ranked distance swimmer who competed at the 2000 U.S. Olympic Team Trials, French is also an ACC Champion and 4-time NCAA qualifier in the 1650 freestyle for the Tar Heels, who ended her collegiate career as the fastest Miler in school history.
+French is a Las Vegas native and graduate of the University of North Carolina at Chapel Hill.
+A former nationally ranked distance swimmer who competed at the 2000 U.S. Olympic Team Trials, she is also an ACC Champion and four-time NCAA qualifier in the 1650 freestyle for the Tar Heels, who ended her collegiate career as the fastest miler in school history.

 Career

 French's first on-air job after graduating from UNC was as a Las Vegas-based entertainment reporter and producer for news affiliates such as KTLA in Los Angeles, KENS in San Antonio, KFVE in Honolulu and locally on KVWB.
-A year later, French landed her own half-hour lifestyle television show on Las Vegas' ABC affiliate, KTNV. where she served as both the program's host and associate producer.
+A year later, she landed her own half-hour lifestyle television show on Las Vegas' ABC affiliate, KTNV. where she served as both the program's host and associate producer.

 French worked as a field reporter and producer for a number of networks and publications, including E!
 News and The Daily 10 on E!
 Entertainment Television as well as Life & Style Weekly magazine.
 It was during this time that French was approached by publishers to co-author the first insider's book about Las Vegas written specifically for women, Las Vegas Little Red Book: A Girl's Guide to the Perfect Vegas Getaway, with a nationwide release date of February 14, 2007.

-Sullivan returned to her athletic roots in 2007, joining Comcast SportsNet Philadelphia as a sideline reporter for the Philadelphia 76ers in April 2012.
-Also did sideline reports for TNT during the Indiana Pacers-Atlanta Hawks NBA playoff series in 2014.
-In addition to her NBA duties, Sullivan is also a host/reporter for Top Rank Boxing and occasionally does sideline reports for CBS College Football and Basketball.
+French returned to her athletic roots in 2007, joining Comcast SportsNet Philadelphia as a sideline reporter for the Philadelphia 76ers in April 2012.
+She did sideline reports for TNT during the Indiana Pacers-Atlanta Hawks NBA playoff series in 2014.
+In addition to her NBA duties, French is also a host/reporter for Top Rank Boxing and occasionally does sideline reports for CBS College Football and basketball.

-She has appeared four times for NBA on TNT to fill in for Craig Sager and twice on NBA on ESPN during the 2014 NBA season.
+She has appeared four times for NBA on TNT to fill in for Craig Sager, and twice on NBA on ESPN during the 2014 NBA season.

-She was recently named one of the top five "Sexiest Sportscasters in America" by Playboy.
+She was named one of the top five "Sexiest Sportscasters in America" by Playboy.

-Sullivan was let go by NBC Sports Philadelphia prior to the 2018-19 season.
+French was let go by NBC Sports Philadelphia prior to the 2018-19 season.

 In July 2018, she was signed on by the Philadelphia Eagles as a host for their training camp coverage and was later extended, staying with the team as a reporter for the rest of the 2018 NFL season.